btboubacar/airbnb-app/readme.md

 # Airbnb

 This is a simplified replica of airbnb mobile app.
+The TypeScript version of the app is here: https://github.com/btboubacar/airbnb-app-typescript

 ## Features